 Kids should start brushing their own teeth with adult supervision around two or three.
 But they should not brush alone until they can tie their shoe or write in cursive—age six or so.
 Flossing alone comes around age ten.
 It is also helpful to have your kids start brushing before they get tired and grouchy.
 It also helps to motivate them with gold stars on a chart, or brush with them.
 Older kids can choose their own toothpaste from options you approve.

-Click here or call the Tennessee dentist office of Carter Periodontics today at (931) 614-6603 to learn more about healthy oral hygiene and schedule a consultation.
+Click here to find out more about your child’s oral health or call the Tennessee dentist office of Carter Periodontics today at (931) 614-6603 and schedule a consultation.

 Since 1994, lasers have been used to treat a number of dental problems.
 At Carter Periodontics we have been using laser treatments for certain dental procedures for a number of years, so today’s article is to provide our Tennessee dentist office patients with some information about this quickly growing aspect of dentistry.